 Snowboard Mittens are the last piece of equipment most people think about.
 They don’t connect to your board (except in the occasional grab) to improve performance.
 But anybody who ignores a good set of snowboard mitts is asking to lose flesh to jack frost.
 See below for our picks of the best snowboard mittens for men.

-Celtek rates the Trippen Mitten as an eight 8 out of ten 10 on their warmth scale, and I can tell you they are plenty warm—I mean, negative-temperatures-dead-of-winter warm!
-The mittens are made with a 15K/15K StormDry insert, a polyurethane debossed palm (for sticky grip on your board) and a DWR treated nylon fabric for water resistance and warmth.
-With all this integrated anti-ice/anti-snow technology, these mittens are definitely too warm for spring.
+Celtek rates the Trippen Mittens as an eight 8 out of ten 10 on their warmth scale, and I can tell you they are plenty warm—I mean, negative-temperatures-dead-of-winter warm!
+The Celtek Trippin Trigger Mittens are made with a 15K/15K StormDry insert, a polyurethane debossed palm (for sticky grip on your board) and a DWR treated nylon fabric for water resistance and warmth.
+With all this integrated anti-ice/anti-snow technology, these crab grab mittens are definitely too warm for spring.

 These gloves aren’t just warm, they can be super comfortable.
 The gloves have a long fitting wrist, and when worn properly slip nicely under the cuffs of my coat.
 I wear a size medium, and for the most part, they are true to size.
 I usually prefer grenade gloves, and to compare the two, I’d say that the Grenade Trigger Gloves fit better (almost too tight), but aren’t nearly as warm.
 Celtek Trippen Mitten ($39.95)